MajeurAndroid/PreferenceKit/README.md

 Sample:
 [<img src="https://developer.android.com/images/brand/en_app_rgb_wo_60.png">](https://play.google.com/store/apps/details?id=com.majeur.preferencekit.sample)

+###Including this library in your project
+Put the binary file as follows:

+	yourModule/libs/PreferenceKit-1.1.aar
+Then in:

+	yourModule/build.gradle

+add following dependency:

+	dependencies {
+	    compile ':PreferenceKit-1.1@aar'
+	}

 ##Preference (Base)
 All preferences provided in this library extends this preference, so they all have these attributes, even if they are not re-precised for each preference
 #####Xml attributes